Telephone call recording laws: England and Wales

-They may monitor without recording phone calls or e-mails that have been received to see whether they are relevant to the business (e.g., to check for business communications addressed to an employee who is away); but such monitoring must be proportional and in accordance with data protection laws and codes of practice.
+Businesses may monitor without recording phone calls or e-mails that have been received to see whether they are relevant to the business (e.g., to check for business communications addressed to an employee who is away); but such monitoring must be proportional and in accordance with data protection laws and codes of practice.

+There are special regulations governing recording for some types of organisation, such as in financial services or healthcare.

 This summary does not necessarily cover all possible cases.
-The main legislation which must be complied with is:
+There is a list of applicable laws on the Ofcom website: